 The identify spell immediately reveals a runestone's properties.
-You can also learn its properties over the course of a short rest while maintaining physical contact with it, or by succeeding on a DC 15 Dexterity check using runesmith's tools.
+You can also learn its properties over the course of a short rest while maintaining physical contact with it, or by succeeding on a DC 15 Intelligence (Arcana) check using a set of runesmith's tools.